 Social media content creators are an important case study for understanding the lived experiences of platformized creative workers.
-Whilst most cultural industries existed prior to the Internet, the influencer industry is a rare example of one that grew out of it.
-It is an industry that is inextricable - socioculturally, economically and institutionally - from the multi-platform environment on which it is based.
-There is a pervasive myth extolled by industry insiders and in popular media representations, aligned with techno-utopian discourses, that social media content creation is far more open and egalitarian than more established cultural industries, such as film and television, publishing, theatre, design and fashion.
-Unconfronted with the usual gatekeepers on their way up the ladder determining their suitability for opportunities (line managers, commissioning editors, executive producers, directors, etc.), it is championed in the industry that talent will meritocratically rise to the top.
-Therefore, previously marginalized groups such as BIPOC, LGBTQ+, female, disabled, working class and others are given an equal platform to produce self-representations and earn money in ways not afforded in more traditional cultural industries.
-Additionally, it is claimed that social media content creators have unprecedented freedoms as creative workers; they can work when they want and however much they want, create whatever they want, accept or reject brand deals and other income generating offers at will, and can reach giddy heights of fame, success and wealth, governed only by their ability to attract an audience.
-Armed with only gumption, a smartphone and an entrepreneurial spirit, anyone can make it as a social media content creator (Duffy, 2017), and they will have fun doing it.
-Like most cultural myths there are grains of truth in the above claims, but the more time I spent in the field talking to content creators the clearer it became that these depictions are fundamentally flawed.
+While most cultural industries existed before the Internet, the influencer industry is a rare example of one that grew out of it.
+It is an industry that is inextricable-socioculturally, economically, and institutionally-from the multiplatform environment on which it is based.
+There is a pervasive myth extolled by industry insiders and in popular media representations, aligned with technoutopian discourses, that social media content creation is far more open and egalitarian than moreestablished cultural industries, such as film and television, publishing, theatre, design, and fashion.
+Unconfronted with the usual gatekeepers on their way up the ladder determining their suitability for opportunities (line managers, commissioning editors, executive producers, directors, and so on), it is championed in the industry that talent will meritocratically rise to the top.
+Therefore, previously marginalized groups such as BIPOC, LGBTQ+, female, disabled, working class, and others are given an equal platform to produce self-representations and earn money in ways not afforded in more traditional cultural industries.
+Additionally, it is claimed that social media content creators have unprecedented freedoms as creative workers; they can work when they want and however much they want, create whatever they want, accept or reject brand deals and other income-generating offers at will, and can reach giddy heights of fame, success, and wealth, governed only by their ability to attract an audience.
+Armed with only gumption, a smartphone, and an entrepreneurial spirit, anyone can make it as a social media content creator (Duffy, 2017), and they will have fun doing it.
+Like most cultural myths, there are grains of truth in the above claims, but the more time I spent in the field talking to content creators, the clearer it became that these depictions are fundamentally flawed.
 It is these divergences that I explore further in this article.

-Despite the huge number of people trying to break into this industry, research into the experiences of small and aspiring entrepreneurial content creators is sparse.
-The emphasis in influencer research on successful full-time creators, as opposed to the vast majority who are struggling to gain traction and income, fails to reflect the profoundly precarious and uncertain nature of work that most content creators face.
-There is a deep inequality of viewership on YouTube, which intersects with issues of race, class, gender, ability and sexuality in complex ways (Bishop, 2018; 2019b; Glatt, in press; Glatt and Banet-Weiser, 2021), and highly visible creators make up a tiny minority of the whole, with 85% of all views goes to only 3% of channels (Bärtl, 2018, p.
+Despite the many people trying to break into this industry, research into the experiences of small and aspiring entrepreneurial content creators is sparse.
+The emphasis in influencer research on successful full-time creators, as opposed to most, who are struggling to gain traction and income, fails to reflect the profoundly precarious and uncertain nature of work that most content creators face.
+There is a deep inequality of viewership on YouTube, which intersects with issues of race, class, gender, ability, and sexuality in complex ways (Bishop, 2018; Glatt, forthcoming; Glatt & Banet-Weiser, 2018), and highly visible creators make up a tiny minority of the whole, with 85% of all views going to only 3% of channels (Bärtl, 2018, p.
 16).
-As being a content creator has grown into a viable career for some, and an aspiration for many more, it has become pressing to understand the lived realities of those working in this industry from top to bottom, not only the privileged few who have "made it".
+As being a content creator has grown into a viable career for some, and an aspiration for many more, it has become pressing to understand the lived realities of those working in this industry from top to bottom, not only the privileged few who have made it.